cpsughrue/gsoc_proposal/README.md

 > Termination

 The build daemon will automatically terminate after "sitting empty" for a specified amount of time.
-For example, if a clang invocation de-registers with the daemon, leaving it with zero registered clang invocations.
+For example, if a Clang invocation de-registers with the daemon, leaving it with zero registered Clang invocations.
 The daemon will wait `n` seconds before terminating itself.
 By using a time limit, the daemon may persist across a large project.

 ---
 **Phase 3: Implement core build daemon functionality**